Timeline of Alex Rodriguez's Rise and Fall

 A-Rod's Rift with Brian Cashman and Other Disturbing Updates

-Over the past several months, Alex Rodriguez has been rehabbing from hip surgery, with the hope that he could return to the field sometime after the All-Star break.
+Alex Rodriguez was rehabbing from hip surgery for most of the 2013 season, with the hope that he could return to the field sometime after the All-Star break.

 A-Rod was able to keep a low profile—for the most part—during the first few months of his rehab.
 However, as the All-Star break neared and he began a schedule of rehab games in the minors, things started turning...well, weird.